richjarr/space-trip/README.md

 # space-trip
-software for taking picture in space
+software for taking pictures in space.